terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/ExclusionControl.txt

     * - Sr. No.
       - Description
     * - | (2)
-      - Query method is called.
+      - Call the Query method.
     * - | (3)
-      - Call results of Query method are determined.
-Since update conditions are not satisfied in case of \ ``0``\ , the stock quantity becomes inadequate.
+      - Determine the call results of Query method.
+In case of \ ``0``\ , the stock quantity becomes inadequate, since update conditions are not satisfied.
     * - | (4)
-      - | The message notifying "No stock" or "Not enough stock" is stored and a business error is generated.
+      - | Store the message notifying "No stock" or "Not enough stock" to generate a business error.
-        | The generated error must be handled appropriately in Controller as per the requirements.
+        | The generated error should be handled appropriately in Controller as per the requirements.
-        | In the above example, only business rules are checked along with exclusive control; hence when update conditions are not satisfied, it is treated as business error and not exclusive error.
+        | In the above example, only business rules are checked while performing exclusive control; hence when update conditions are not satisfied, it is treated as business error and not exclusive error.
         | For error handling methods, refer to \ :ref:`exception-handling-how-to-use-codingpoint-contoller-label`\ .
     * - | (5)
       - SQL that is executed while calling the Query method.